kyma-project/istio/docs/user/operation-guides/02-30-enable-istio-access-logs.md

 #### **Kyma Dashboard**

-1. Go to the namespace for which you want to configure Istio Access Logs.
+1. Go to the namespace for which you want to configure Istio access logs.
 2. Go to **Configuration > Custom Resources**.
 3. Scroll down to find the section `telemetry.istio.io` and select **Telemetries**.
 4. Select **Create Telemetry** and paste the following sample configuration into the editor: